wzmli/undercount/responses.md

 **"some algebra shows that during the exponential growth phase of an epidemic, the (simplified) lower bound on $\hat{a}$ is exactly equal to $1/(1+ exp(r \Delta t))$." should have a reference for a source.**

-We have include a section showing the algebra in the revised version.
+We have included a section showing the algebra in the revised version.

 **It is a too broad conclusion "These methods should not be used.".
 For what?
 Please clarify.
 Because these methods may exist as an exercise to understand an initial stage of the infections' spreading.**